 Why the Company engages

-The Company finds itself in the relatively unique position of being entirely employee owned which makes dialogue with shareholders even more important for its board bearing in mind that implicitly a good deal of its employees will be shareholders: there is a high degree of circuity at play in that a satisfied shareholder means a satisfied employee that in turn will strive for greater success leading to greater reward for that individual in the form of their stake becoming more valuable.
+The Company finds itself in the relatively unique position of being entirely employee-owned which makes dialogue with shareholders even more important for its board bearing in mind that implicitly a good deal of its employees will be shareholders: there is a high degree of circuity at play in that a satisfied shareholder means a satisfied employee that in turn will strive for greater success leading to greater reward for that individual in the form of their stake becoming more valuable.
 Hence the Company’s board understanding the importance of providing information to shareholders regularly so that they are able to fully understand how the investment of their remuneration stands to provide them with both future income from distributions and long-term capital growth.

 How the Company engages

-The Company holds quarterly “town hall” meetings that all staff and shareholders are freely able to attend.
-These act as interim annual general meetings (with a formal AGM taking place each October), allowing senior management (Executive Chairman, Managing Directors, CFO) to update all in attendance on the progress of the Group, any new developments or initiatives that may impact them, and current financial performance.
+The Company holds “town hall” meetings that all staff and shareholders are freely able to attend.
+These act as interim annual general meetings (with a formal AGM taking place each October), allowing senior management (Executive Chairman, CEO’s, CFO) to update all in attendance on the progress of the Group, any new developments or initiatives that may impact them, and current financial performance.
 For those unable to attend, these meetings are recorded and posted on the Group’s internal website for replay at employees’ convenience.